 There are incalculable benefits of this user research method.
 Through usability testing, problems in the product are identified, opportunities for improvement are also uncovered, as well as valuable insights to the users’ behaviours and preferences.

-As mentioned above, usability testing can be done in-person or remotely, in-person usability testing provides more insights and a more in-depth study whereas remote usability testing is less time-consuming and more affordable.
+As mentioned above, usability testing can be done in-person or remotely, in-person usability testing provides more insights and a more in-depth study whereas remote usability testing allows you to access a wide range of audience.

 Click on this article to know more about Usability Testing.